"Art Deco reflects confidence, vigor and optimism by using symbols of progress, speed and power."

 Art Deco architects made use of marked horizontal and vertical lines.
 This linear style was very different from past architectural styles with intricate and elaborate details.
 The vertical strips that cover the skyscraper help our eyes to move toward the mast placed on top.

 On top of the entrance of the Empire State we can find two moulded eagles.
 The Art Deco artists loved to take much of their inspiration from Egyptians and ancient Greeks figures which were then stylised and adapted to their conception of modern design.

 As well as the Chrysler Bulding, the lobby of the Empire State is very impressive.
 It has a 24-karat gold and aluminium leaf mural on the ceiling, where lines of gears are put together in homage to the mechanical age.
 On the wall above the information desk in the Fifth Avenue lobby there’s the famous depiction of the Empire State Building, with beams of light radiating from the mast.

 The Rockfeller Center

-And right in the yard of the Top of the Rock was immortalized the famous photography that all of us have seen at least once in their life: the eleven workers sitting on a beam suspended in the air eating their lunch ( Lunch atop a Skyscraper, taken by Charles C. Ebbets in 1932).
+And right in the yard of the Top of the Rock was immortalised the famous photography that all of us have seen at least once in our life: the eleven workers sitting on a beam suspended in the air eating their lunch (Lunch atop a Skyscraper, taken by Charles C. Ebbets in 1932).

 Other Art Deco buildings in New York